 The timeline depends on complexity, materials, and testing requirements.
 A simple appearance prototype can take 2–4 weeks, while a functional prototype with electronics and multiple components may take 2–3 months.
 Pre-clinical and regulatory-grade prototypes often take 6 months or more.
 At IDP, we use rapid prototyping techniques like 3D printing and CNC machining to shorten development time while ensuring regulatory standards are met.

-3. What materials are best suited for medical device prototypes?
+3. What materials are best suited for healthcare device prototypes?

 Materials must be selected for biocompatibility, durability, and sterilization compatibility.
 Common materials include medical-grade silicone (flexibility), stainless steel (strength), ABS/PLA plastics (rapid prototypes), and polycarbonate (transparency and strength).
 The choice depends on whether the prototype is for visualization, functional testing, or regulatory trials.
 Using the right material ensures accurate performance data and smoother regulatory approval.